Dows Farm Agri-Community

 The north 306 acres is adjacent to the county-owned Squaw Creek Park and the City of Cedar Rapids’ Gardner Municipal Golf Course.
 Because of its strategic location adjacent to existing park and recreation facilities, the intended long-term use of the 306-acre area is for conservation and related uses.

 The south 179 acres is bordered by Mt.
 Vernon Road on the south, Dows Road on the west, and the Squaw Creek Ridge residential development on the northeast.
-The 179-acre area is the project area for the Dows Farm Concept Plan.
+The 179-acre area is the project area for the Dows Farm Agri-Community.

-- A working farm to grow healthy foods using sustainable farming practices (43 acres)
+- Integrates a small working farm to grow healthy foods using sustainable farming practices

 - 40,700 gross square feet of commercial space